Aliso Canyon gas leak: Emissions

-Effect on local community
+Effect on the local community

 Local residents have reported headaches, nausea, skin rashes, and severe nosebleeds.
 About 50 children per day saw school nurses for severe nosebleeds.
 There have been more than usual eye, ear and throat infections.
 By December 25, 2015, more than 2,200 families from the Porter Ranch neighborhood had been temporarily relocated, and more than 2,500 households were still being processed.
 As of January 7, 2016, 2,824 households or about 11,300 people had been temporarily relocated by SoCal Gas, while more than 6,500 families have filed for help.
 Two schools were relocated in January.
 SoCalGas opened a community resource center at Porter Ranch Town Center and provides weekly customer bulletins by mail and email, as well as calls and text notification for significant events, and has established a community advisory committee.

 The community of Eight Mile, Alabama had a spill of the natural gas odorant within their community in 2008.
 Residents continue to experience these symptoms under their long-term exposure to mercaptan.
 The residents say they got very little of the assistance provided to Porter Ranch residents.
 Methyl mercaptan is toxic if inhaled according to its MSDS sheet.
 It is considered fairly harmless by government and industry officials.
 Whether it is the source of the illnesses in Porter Ranch and Eight Mile has been a subject of debate.